esrababadagi/JavaQuestions/README.md

 ## Question 1 Find Duplicate =>

-//Ask user to type a name,
-//
-//the length of name should be 3.
-//
-//Then check if the name has same characters.
-//
-//If the String has same characters
-//
-//Print “String has duplicate characters”
-//Else
-//
-//Print “String has unique characters”
-//
-//Please use ternary.
-//
-//
-//Input :
-//
-//ala
-//
-//OutPut:
-//
-//String has duplicate characters
+      /*
+        Ask user to enter a name and a character, then check how many times the character is repeated in the name using loops in the name

+       e.g:

+      char ch1= 'a' ;

+      String name =“John came late"

+      Expected Output: Number of a = 2
+         */